ptmt/using-async-storage-in-react-native/Readme.md

 - Delayed loading.
 The same tip.
 If you have a collection with 1000 items, just load only first N first, and others later.
 - Lazy loading.
 An improved idea of previous point.
 Use `onEndReached` from `FlatList` (`VirtualizedList`) to load more items into collection.
 - Do not forget to trim the list before persist state to disk to keep core snapshot small, or use advanced techniques.
-- To load larger collections on Android (for temporary usage, such as search), you may want to use wrapper around it.
+- To load larger collections on Android (for temporary usage, such as search), you may want to use [wrapper](https://github.com/ptmt/using-async-storage-in-react-native/blob/master/AsyncStorageArrayWrapper.js) around it that splits array into chunks before saving. f

   ## Queries

 It is the hardest part, if you needed queries extensively then using optimized DB with indexes could be the only choice.